-As part of the City University of Seattle program, there is the option of using a professional internship to enhance the undergraduate school experience.
-Within this option, activities include designing, participating in, and reflecting upon the internship experience.
-Students can repeat their internship for the second quarter in sequence.
+As a part of the City University Program, there is the option of using a professional internship to enhance the graduate school experience.
+Within this option, a student will be involved in designing, participating in, and reflecting upon the internship experience.
+An internship is a planned new learning activity, which provides the student with a business-related learning experience designed to enhance competency while integrating theory and practice within a given field.
 Students can repeat their internship for the second quarter in sequence.